the4thdoctor/pg_chameleon/README.rst

 * Read replica from MySQL
 * Copy the data from MySQL to PostgreSQL on the fly
 * Replay of the replicated data in PostgreSQL
+* Create and drop table replica

 What does'n work
 ..............................
-* DDL replica
+* Full DDL replica
-* Materialisation of the MySQL views
-* Foreign keys build on PostgreSQL
+* Replica monitoring

 Test please!
 ..............................